MaskedRPGFan/Auto-Reading/README.md

 ## Permissions

+This mod is open-source.
 I encourage you to learn from the [source files](https://github.com/MaskedRPGFan/Auto-Reading).
+If you want to add a new feature or change something, please submit a pull request on GitHub.
 If you have any questions or for any other matters, please feel free to contact me.